wireapp/ldap-scim-bridge/README.md

 ## intro

 This is a small command line tool to pull data from an LDAP server and push it to a SCIM peer.
-It should be straight-forward to extend it to do the other direction as well, but we don't have that use case yet.
+It supports only  fields `externalId`, `userName`, `emails`, in the `User` schema and no `Group`s.

+If you extend this to other fields, groups, or other use cases and setups, we would highly appreciate pull requests, tickets, or emails (no matter how half-baked).

 There is a yaml config file that describes both how to reach the LDAP server (including the desired directory object(s)) and the SCIM peer, how to map attributes between the two worlds, and anything else that's needed like log level.

-Every communication is logged (and flushed) to stdout.
+Every communication is logged to stdout.
 When called without arguments, the tool will print out usage info:

 ```